-What a CV does and how it makes the locomotive behave is set by the locomotive decoder not the DCC system.
+What a CV does and how it makes the locomotive behave is set by the locomotive decoder, not the DCC system.
 A CV is a setting for a particular item/feature of a decoder.
-A CV determines how the loco behaves, the loco address, the lights, the sounds, etc. Think of the CV as a labeled folder with a number on it.
+A CV determines how the loco behaves, the loco address, the lights, the sounds, etc. Think of the CV as a labeled folder with a number.
 This is the CV number.

-Inside the CV "folder" is a piece of paper with a number on it.
-That is CV value.
+Inside the CV "folder" is a piece of paper labeled with a number.
+That is the CV value.

 The value of a CV can be configured in a few different ways.